-Jesus was once a child and the Bible communicates two fundamental truths about his childhood that we as children and parents would do well to carry out in our own families.
+Jesus was once a child and he lived life in a family with its own ways.
+Mary and Joseph raised Jesus in a family life that Honored God.
+Jesus even as a child perfectly honored God and parents.
+The Bible communicates two fundamental truths about his childhood that we as children and parents would do well to carry out in our own families.

 First as parents it is our job to raise our children in a home where God is a priority.
-For Joseph and Mary it is clear that they raised up Jesus in a family that put priority on the religious requirements of their day and time.
-As first born in their family they dedicated Jesus to God according to the Law that is required for them as Israelites.
-While this is just one example of a religious ceremony it is assumed that this lifestyle is part of who they are as a family.
-I expect that they also spent time as a family talking about God, and living a life that God would want from them.
+For Joseph and Mary they raised up Jesus in a family that put priority on the religious requirements.
+As first born in their family they dedicated Jesus.
+This dedication was to God according to the Law that is required for them as Israelites.
+Luke gives us one an example of a religious ceremony below.
+We can assumed that this lifestyle is part of who they are as a family.
+I expect that they also spent time as a family talking about God.
+And acting on a life that God would want from them.

 And when the time came for their purification according to the Law of Moses, they brought him up to Jerusalem to present him to the Lord (as it is written in the Law of the Lord, “Every male who first opens the womb shall be called holy to the Lord”) and to offer a sacrifice according to what is said in the Law of the Lord, “a pair of turtledoves, or two young pigeons.”
 Luke 2:22-24 ESV

 Second as children it is important that we honor our parents and submit to their authority when we are young.
-When Jesus was twelve his parents took him to Jerusalem for Passover and then started to return home from the festival without him.
+When Jesus was twelve his parents took him to Jerusalem for Passover.
+When they started to return home from the festival and realized he was not on the return trip.
 Once they realized that he was missing they returned to Jerusalem to search for him.
 When they found him he was in the Temple learning and amazing others with his knowledge.
 Yet even in this Jesus kept in mind God’s command to obey parents and submit to the order that God ordained.
-Jesus returned home to continue to fullfill his role as a child even if he might have been ready to be out on his own.
+Jesus returned home to continue to fulfill his role as a child even if he might have been ready to be out on his own.
 The result is that Jesus in childhood continues to gain wisdom and favor with those in the community.
 Children that obey parents and respectfully listen to adults are a joy and benefit to the community at large.

 And he went down with them and came to Nazareth and was submissive to them.
 And his mother treasured up all these things in her heart.
 And Jesus increased in wisdom and in stature and in favor with God and man.
 Luke 2:51-52 ESV

 What are some additional things we can take away from the family that Jesus grew up in?
 I am sure based on what we know about this family that they would have taken the Law of Moses seriously.
 When I think of the Law of Moses I think of the 10 commandments.
 There are two types of commands in the 10 commandments.
 Commands 1-4 are commands that deal with the relationship between man and God like not using God’s name as a profanity or a curse.
 The second set of commands 5-10 are commands that deal with the relationship between man and man.
 Do not steal, or kill are famous examples.
+Did you know King David broke all of the commandments?
 However the first command in the set that deals with our relationship with others is this…

 Honor your father and your mother, that your days may be long in the land that the Lord your God is giving you.
 Exodus 20:12 ESV